 Expressive & Receptive Language

-As expressive language refers to any form of communication sent out by an individual, the inverse, Receptive Language, is how we intake or understand that communication.
+Any form of communication sent out by an individual is Expressive Language.
+And, Receptive Language is how we intake or understand that communication.

-While examples of Expressive Language include exchanging pictures, or using a communication device, while examples of Receptive Language include following directions, identifying items, or understanding actions.
+While examples of Expressive Language include exchanging pictures or using a communication device, examples of Receptive Language include following directions, identifying items, or understanding actions.

-Once we have determined the purpose behind a targeted behavior, our clinicians work on teaching children functional communication or another appropriate behavior that can be used as a substitute should that behavior be deemed undesirable.
-To accomplish this, individualized positive reinforcement-based treatment plans are developed specific to each kiddo.
+Once we determine the purpose behind a targeted behavior, our clinicians teach children functional communication or another appropriate behavior as a substitute.
+Then, behavior reduction for undesirable behaviors naturally occurs.
+To accomplish this, our InBloom Autism Services Clinical Team provides individualized positive reinforcement-based treatment plans specific to each child.

-Basic examples of Function Communication skills include requesting access to an item or activity, asking for a help or break, requesting attention.
+Teaching alternative behaviors and methods of communicating to replace undesired behaviors is part of important therapy at InBloom Autism Services.
+Thus, children get their needs met in an appropriate manner.
+Basic examples of Functional Communication skills include requesting access to an item or activity, asking for help or a break, and requesting attention.

-Some kiddos have a tough time focusing on learning new skills.
-One thing that ABA Therapy can work on is increasing the focus and motivation of our kiddos so they can complete tasks.
-We make sure to work on the prerequisite skills that are needed for success in a classroom setting.
+Some children have a tough time focusing on learning new skills.
+So, InBloom Autism Services ABA therapy and treatments are designed to increase focus and motivation.
+So kiddos can complete tasks.
+This way, we prioritize work on the prerequisite skills needed for success in a classroom setting.